The following information may help you understand Geiger Counter Readings, the units of measurement for Geiger Counters (nuclear radiation detectors).

 Rem and Sievert are ‘equivalent dose’ units.

-They relate to biological damage done to human tissue and factor the differences between types of radiation.
-A multiplication factor is used that represents the ‘effective’ biological damage of a given type of radiation.
+These units factor the differences between types of radiation.
+A multiplication factor (radiation factor) is used that represents the ‘effective’ biological damage of a given type of radiation.
 This is the main reason for these units – to factor the differences in damage that is caused from one type of radiation to the next.

 Radiation Factor (QF Quality Factor)